daniellee1011/ocr_2023/Weekly Update.md

 ### Questions and Plans:

 - Continue extraction from the remaining 1999 files and assess the quality of the extracted data
-- Improve the extract_agenda_countries function to increas
+- Improve the extract_agenda_countries function to increase the accuracy of agenda item extraction
+- Continue working on improving the remaining functions

 ### Answers from Prof. Yang: